changkun/modern-cpp-tutorial/book/en-us/04-containers.md

 The average complexity of inserts and searches is `O(log(size))`.
 When inserting an element, the element size is compared according to the `<` operator and the element is determined to be the same.
 And select the appropriate location to insert into the container.
 When traversing the elements in this container, the output will be traversed one by one in the order of the `<` operator.

-The elements in the unordered container are not sorted, and the internals are implemented by the Hash table.
+The elements in the unordered container are not sorted, and the internals is implemented by the Hash table.
 The average complexity of inserting and searching for elements is `O(constant)`, Significant performance gains can be achieved without concern for the order of the elements inside the container.

 C++11 introduces two sets of unordered containers: `std::unordered_map`/`std::unordered_multimap` and